 • For lipstick, you can scrape off the surface layer so that new pigment can surface

-• Tell the beauty advisor that you’d like to try the products and see if he/she hands you disposable applicators.
-If they do, chances are it’s a common practice for the counter and the testers should be relatively cleaner.
+Tell the beauty advisor that you’d like to try the products and request for a disposable applicators.